dayton-outar/shillings/docs/ANALYSIS/VALUATION.md

 <image src="/.attachments/chatgpt-logo.png" alt="Chat GPT Logo" width="16" height="16" />

-Damodaran makes reference to _Tobin's Q_ as a measure of value that involves _replacement cost_,

-> James Tobin presented an alternative to traditional financial measures of value by comparing the market value of an asset to its replacement cost.
-His measure, called Tobin’s Q, has several adherents in academia but still has not broken through into practical use, largely because of problems in getting the necessary information.[^7]

 ## Discounted Cashflow Model

 See below the model used by Damodaran to identify the type of Cashflow model to use to evaluate an asset,